Site Design & Technology

 “The Stylus” will include about one hundred royal octavo pages, in single column, per month; forming two thick volumes per year.
 In its mechanical appearance — in its typography, paper and binding — it will far surpass all American journals of its kind.
 Engravings, when used, will be in the highest style of Art, but are promised only in obvious illustration of the text, and in strict keeping with the Magazine character.

-An Edgar Allan Poe with access to website-building software would be a powerful force on today’s ‘net.
+A contemporary Edgar Allan Poe with access to website-building software would be a powerful force on today’s ‘net.
 He would explore every software trick he could, and push hard to develop his jeu d’esprits even further than a printed page could allow.
 I have decided not to try to replicate the dizzying display of what the hoaxes actually DO within the confines of this site.
 I would fall flat on my face trying to imitate this master’s inter-dimensional swaps by using CSS and JavaScript to perform a reification/recreation of the mechanism.
 Not even a CGI developer with an unlimited budget could replicate the moves Poe makes inside your imagination.
 Instead, I will try the explanatory approach, give you all the resources I can, and hope to help you believe just enough to catch the magic of The Bouleversement as I have.

 Text

-The body text color is a pure black, #000 to better simulate the starkness of black ink on a virgin white #fff “page.”
+The body text color is a pure black, #000, to better simulate the starkness of black ink on a virgin white, #fff ,“page.”
 This would matter to Poe, and I believe he would have made this choice of digital ink.

 All textual decorations and special effects are formed with CSS.
 In some cases, HTML special characters, which are always crisp and can be colored, styled, and resized easily, are used in place of images.
 For example, the ✑ (pen nib, an homage to The Stylus) at the bottom of this page is specified by entering ✑ in HTML.
 We can use the extended HTML character ⅓ (vulgar fraction one third) to write “one picul (133 ⅓ lbs.)” instead of “one picul (133 1/3 lbs.),” which jangles the line spacing.
 This too would matter (very much!) to Poe.